 Madama Butterfly at the Royal Opera House

 That said, it’s a highly accessible and listenable opera, much more so than Turandot on the first go, and there are plenty of top draw tunes to be heard.
-Pick of the bunch, at least in fame terms, is “Un Bel Di Vedremo,” which means “One good day, we will see.”
-This gets wheeled out by many a soprano for recital purposes but in context, right at the start of Act II, it’s as sad as it is beautiful.
-The tenor’s music is somewhat less subtle and in fact rather potently blunt.
-The first big number of the evening is the absolutely thriling tune “Dovunque al mondo,” or “Throughout the world.”
-It is built on top of “The Star Spangled Banner”, which you should be able to pick out fairly easily in the clip below.
+At least in fame terms, the pick of the bunch is “Un Bel Di Vedremo,” which means “One good day, we will see.”
+This aria gets wheeled out by many a soprano for recital purposes, but in context, right at the start of Act II, it’s as sad as it is beautiful.
+The tenor’s music is somewhat less subtle and, in fact, rather potently blunt.
+The first big number of the evening is the thrilling tune “Dovunque al mondo,” or “Throughout the world.”
+It is built on top of “The Star-Spangled Banner”, which you should be able to pick out fairly easily in the clip below.

 The opening passage of Dovunque al mondo